islam-education/islam-education/docs/basic-knowledge/shahada.md

        alt="first pillar of islam - the shahada">
 </div>

-## 1 Shahada (Declaration of Faith)

-The Shahada is the foundation of Islam.
+The Shahada (Declaration of Faith) is the foundation of Islam.

 It states:<br>
 <b> “I testify that there is no deity worthy of worship except Allah, and I testify that Muhammad is the Messenger of Allah.” </b>